isomerpages/moh-vaccinegov/index.md

       url: https://www.moh.gov.sg/covid-19/vaccination/child
   - infobar:
       title: Seniors and Medically Vulnerable Persons
-      description: You are encouraged to receive one booster dose around one year after your last dose.
+      description: You are encouraged to receive one additional dose around one year after your last dose.
 You can start to receive it from five months after your last dose.
       button: Find out how